-Today we will be going over the ultimate truck straps guide with information from the tie down experts for the trucking industry.
+Today we will be going over the ultimate truck straps guide with information from the tie-down experts for the trucking industry.
 Learn how the different types of truck straps play a part in cargo securement and some of the most commonly asked questions about trucking straps from the experts.

 As 2019 continues to become an ever-growing era for online shopping part of the ever-growing demand to keep websites shipping orders is being able to transport them safely to the customer’s doorstep.
 As margins become more competitive on a national scale for online orders, the shipping and transportation industries are receiving more and more pressure to have no room for error.

 When shipping in the United States you are under very strict transporting guidelines from the Department of Transportation to make sure you are following the rules and regulations that are put in place to keep motorists safe.
-Motorists who share the roads with trucking fleets and other professional haulers that are under strict time frames to get the packages to the customers as quickly as possible.
-This can often make the difference between reputable transportation companies and those who may take short cuts in order to save costs by jeopardizing your cargo and the safety of other motorists.
+Motorists who share the roads with trucking fleets and other professional haulers are under strict time frames to get the packages to the customers as quickly as possible.
+This can often make the difference between reputable transportation companies and those who may take shortcuts in order to save costs by jeopardizing your cargo and the safety of other motorists.

-As you never want to reach the ultimate amount of strength before breaking this allows for some overhead if you were to slam on your breaks, or if you were to have a sudden lane change due to another motorists or debris in the roadway.
+As you never want to reach the ultimate amount of strength before breaking this allows for some overhead if you were to slam on your breaks, or if you were to have a sudden lane change due to another motorist or debris in the roadway.
 Cargo Straps for trucks were invented to make sure the cargo on the trucks arrived safe and to help reduce the amount of debris that was on the side of the roads from unsafe securement methods.

 The next time you are driving down the highway count how much debris you can spot on the side of the road within a 10-mile period.
 You will notice there is a real problem on the roadways for both amateur and professional truck drivers using improper securement practices that could result in real danger.

 Some companies will buy cheap ratchet straps in order to help to reduce prices for what may seem like the same product they are purchasing.
-However, most companies will instantly realize the straps they bought were cheaply made, thinner tie down material, hooks that seem to bend, or in some cases snap after just several uses.
+However, most companies will instantly realize the straps they bought were cheaply made, thinner tie-down material, hooks that seem to bend, or in some cases snap after just several uses.
 This causes companies to then purchase reputable cargo straps for trailers on top of the previous purchase of cheaply made ratchet straps that may seem worthless after a near accident.

-The number one method that trucking companies can do to reduce costs in tie down straps is purchasing reputable safe tie down straps that last for years.
-On average reputable cargo straps can last around 3 years if properly stored and not around sharp edges that could cause friction or burn areas on the tie down webbing.
-This is one of the best long term investments truck drivers can make in reducing costs and potential insurance claims from unsafe cargo securement.
+The number one method that trucking companies can do to reduce costs in tie-down straps is purchasing reputable safe tie-down straps that last for years.
+On average reputable cargo, straps can last around 3 years if properly stored and not around sharp edges that could cause friction or burn areas on the tie-down webbing.
+This is one of the best long-term investments truck drivers can make in reducing costs and potential insurance claims from unsafe cargo securement.

 Why were Working Load Limits put into place?